Prompt payment code

 Telephone: 0161 219 6001

-In the event that you are still not satisfied with the response you have received from Council Officers you can complain in writing to the Head of the Finance Shared Service Centre at the above addresses.
+In the event that you are still not satisfied with the response you have received from Council Officers you can complain in writing to the Head of the Finance Shared Service Centre using the email or postal address above.

 Alternatively, if you prefer, you can complain on-line to the Chief Executive's Department.

-For further information about the Government's prompt payment code go to their website at http://www.promptpaymentcode.org.uk/
+For further information about the Government's prompt payment code visit their website at http://www.promptpaymentcode.org.uk/